Goldman Sachs Maintains ThredUp Inc. (TDUP) Neutral Recommendation

 Capital World Investors holds 8,064K shares representing 7.82% ownership of the company.
 In it's prior filing, the firm reported owning 6,154K shares, representing an increase of 23.69%.
 The firm decreased its portfolio allocation in TDUP by 11.42% over the last quarter.

-Goldman Sachs Group holds 7,871K shares representing 7.63% ownership of the company.
-In it's prior filing, the firm reported owning 7,812K shares, representing an increase of 0.75%.
-The firm decreased its portfolio allocation in TDUP by 30.55% over the last quarter.
+Goldman Sachs Group holds 7,815K shares representing 7.58% ownership of the company.
+In it's prior filing, the firm reported owning 7,871K shares, representing a decrease of 0.72%.
+The firm decreased its portfolio allocation in TDUP by 46.92% over the last quarter.

 Thrivent Financial For Lutherans holds 5,900K shares representing 5.72% ownership of the company.
 In it's prior filing, the firm reported owning 5,656K shares, representing an increase of 4.14%.
 The firm decreased its portfolio allocation in TDUP by 99.93% over the last quarter.